baltameme/CaptureWebViewDemo/iOS/CaptureStandardRegistrationFlow/README.md

         [self sendOptionalDelegateMessage:@selector(signInDidSucceedWithAccessToken:) withArgument:token];
     }

+#### Handling JavaScript Events in the Host App

 ### An Example

 This Xcode project, CaptureStandardRegistrationFlow, is a working example of running the Capture user registration widget in a UIWebView.
 It loads static pages hosted in the gh-pages branch of this Github repository.
+Each page embeds the widget and invokes a specific flow when loaded.